NeurIPS 2026 Workshop

 Open position

-Interested in co-organizing?
+Interested in speaking or co-organizing?

 Sponsorship supports student travel grants, poster logistics, and invited speaker travel to Sydney.